voidfemme/SacredCows/README.md

 ## Recent Updates

+### License Change
+- Dropped formal licensing - individuals can use freely, corporations can deal with the legal uncertainty.

 ### Version 2.0.1 (Latest)
 - **Bypass Control**: Added `settings.allow-bypass` config option to disable admin bypass permissions
 - **Permission Flexibility**: Admins can now be subject to cow protection regardless of OP status